Encrypted-state quantum compilation scheme based on quantum circuit obfuscation for quantum cloud platforms: Encrypted-state quantum compilation scheme

 Although QCSO inserts pulse sequences that are mathematically equivalent, we still need to verify whether the scheme preserves quantum indistinguishability in functionality.
-This is essential for establishing both correctness and the achievable security level.
+It is necessary for establishing both correctness and the achievable security level.
 One natural approach is to test all possible inputs.
-As the input size grows, the number of possible inputs increases exponentially.
-This leads to high computational cost and potential loss of security guarantees.
+As the input size increases, the number of possible inputs increases exponentially.
+It leads to high computational cost and potential loss of security guarantees.

 QCSO uses a method called probabilistic testing distinguisher (PTD).
-PTD is based on the idea of polynomial identity testing under semantic optimization, which reduces the indistinguishability verification problem to the equivalence of $SP$.
+PTD is based on the idea of polynomial identity testing under semantic optimization, which can reduce the indistinguishability verification problem to the equivalence of $SP$.
 PTD randomly samples the path variables of the quantum circuit and checks whether it satisfies $\Delta$subpath-equivalence.
 If they are not equal, the test finds a counterexample.
 If they are equal, the two quantum circuits are considered functionally equivalent with high probability.